GeorgianF/eLearning_Website_Project1/README.md

 <img width="725" alt="Screenshot 2021-11-17 at 05 13 39" src="https://user-images.githubusercontent.com/91877102/142133511-2feba18b-4ad2-4798-b46e-da2b5e578dca.png">

 Testing:

 I've tested to see if the page it's working in different browsers: Firefox, Chrome, Edge, Safari.
 I've confirm that the page is responsive using the Dev Tools.
 I confirm that all the navigation and content are easy readable and have a balance of contrast.
-I confirm that the form work, but once the button is submited it does not have a server to go to, so it displays an error 405 - Not Allowed.
+I confirm that the form works, but once the button is submited it does not have a server to go to, so it displays an error 405 - Not Allowed.

 Validator testing